 By now, I was so furious I was having trouble finding my words.
 What the hell was he playing at?
 "Y-y-you don't understand," I managed finally.
 Jacob may have left me, but that didn't mean he didn't monitor my actions—or asked one of his stupid minions to.
 I had tried everything, but I was being too closely watched.
 By my father.
 By the wolves.
 By the doctors.
 It was a miracle that I had managed to get away at all.

 I covered my face, so frustrated that I couldn't even scream.
 My hands were wet, and it was a while before I realised I was crying.

 Cold fingers pried at my hands, and to my immense shock, I felt him pull me into his arms.

 "What the fuck?"
-I managed again between my sobs, but more out of confusion than anything.
+I was more astonished than anything.

 "Believe it or not, I don't actually murder people," he said, with a whimsical little smile.